 1. Beautyberries (Callicarpa species)

 A true showstopper in the fall landscape, beautyberries grow in tight clusters of metallic purple beads that almost look artificial.
 While their taste is mild and slightly astringent when raw, they can be transformed into delightful jellies or syrups.
-For foragers, they’re a welcome late-season find, offering color when many plants have gone dormant.
-They’re also a favorite of wildlife — so if you plan to harvest, do so early before the birds claim them.
+For foragers, they are a nice late-season treat, adding color when many other plants have gone dormant.
+They are also loved by wildlife, so if you want to harvest them, do it early before the birds get them.

 2. Prickly Heath Berries (Acrotriche serrulata)